Can references be without authors, dates and titles?

 – Include activities to help readers check progress and understanding of the taught concepts

-In this third and final lesson on locating source details we next discuss the referencing scenario that causes students to panic the most, which is when a source is missing a number of details such as its authors, its year of publication or its source title.
-Having already discussed source types in Lesson 1, and how to find source details in books, dissertations, journals, newspaper articles and web pages in Lesson 2, students should now continue reading to find out how to deal with the tricky reality of missing reference elements in the Harvard Style.
+In this third and final chapter on locating source details we next discuss the referencing scenario that causes students to panic the most, which is when a source is missing a number of details such as its authors, its year of publication or its source title.
+Having already discussed source types in Chapter 1, and how to find source details in books, dissertations, journals, newspaper articles and web pages in Chapter 2, students should now continue reading to find out how to deal with the tricky reality of missing reference elements in the Harvard Style.

 How do I reference a source without authors?